DB03-biology/MDSimulation_PolymerChain/README.md

 _Note:_

-[1] It is just an attempt and doesn't contains sofisticated thermostats or other crucial potentials necessary to completely replicate a polymer chain.
+[1] It is just an attempt and doesn't contain sophisticated thermostats or other crucial potentials necessary to completely replicate a polymer chain.

-[2] After cloming the git, compile the [Makefile](Makefile) and run it using ./a.out
+[2] After cloning the git, compile the [Makefile](Makefile) and run it using ./a.out

 [3] For any issue, please contact me via. debarshibose100@gmail.com